cavo789/blog/blog/2024/02/04/docusaurus-docker/index.md

 ## Stop and restart

-Since the `blog` folder is stored on your computer, we can stop the blog and start it again without loosing anything.
+Since the `blog` folder is stored on your computer, we can stop the blog and start it again without losing anything.

 To illustrate this, we can run `docker compose stop && docker compose rm --force` to stop and kill the container.
 Then run `docker compose up --detach --build` to rebuild it.
 By surfing back to `http://localhost:3000`, as you'll see, you've still your blog with your latest changes.
 Nothing was lost.